-The Ontario Ministry of Education permits universities to charge certain fees in addition to regular tuition fees; these are called supplementary fees.
+The Ontario Ministry of Training, Colleges and Universities permits universities to charge supplementary fees in addition to regular tuition fees.
 There are three types of supplementary fees: a) those which are centrally collected and part of the tuition fee; b) those approved by student referenda; and c) associated course fees.